 This is a group of women who will inspire you to be more confident, caring, hard-working and more.
 They will challenge you to stand firm in your beliefs and encourage you to develop your talents.
 They will be there for you when you're down and stand by your side to celebrate you.

 Who knows?
 You may even find your future bridesmaids and after-college roommates.
 There's no limit to what sorority life can offer, but you have to join to find out what it can do for you.

 Discovering the Sorority Meaning for Yourself

 To be in a sorority means many different things for each lady involved.

 For some, the sorority meaning may refer to having a home away from home, especially if they are from out of state or an only child.
-Other sisters may find their sorority meaning is more focused on leadership and giving back.
+Other sisters may define sorority as more focused on leadership and giving back.

 It's all about what you make it.
-For more insights on sorority life, click here.
+For more insights on sorority life, browse our website.